ivan-tat/retroplayer/README.md

 * Just for fun;

+* Clean code: split code, remove all unneeded assembler optimizations and obfuscations;

-* Make it portable: use C without assembler;
+* Make it portable: completely rewrite in C;

 * Practice Git;